giridhar1103/DataTransformation_SurveyMonkey/README.md

 The raw dataset includes:
 - Respondent metadata (e.g. Start Date, Email Address)
 - Multiple questions, each potentially spanning several columns
-- Answers in wide format: each question and sub-question is its own column
+- Answers in wide format: each question and sub-question is its own column.

 ---